JesusFilm/react-prep/1-SetUp/README.md

 2. Making your first commit.

-- Create another new branch and call it `complete-first-task`
+- Create another new branch and call it `[user-name]-complete-first-task`

 - Tick off the first task from the main [readme](../README.md) by making the following change